Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

         }
     }

-We have to override the next position method again
+We have to override the next position method for the RandomlyMovingAsteroid class as well.

 	public class RandomlyMovingAsteroid : AbstractAsteroid
     {